jaredboice/daniel-san/README.md

         mode: CONCISE,
         criticalThreshold: 577.00,
         // the formatting object is optional as the following values are defaulted for you
-        // which will format amount, beginBalance, and endBalance
+        // which will format amount, balanceBeginning, and balanceEnding
         formatting: {
             formattingFunction: decimalFormatterCustom
             minIntegerDigits: 1,